 This stone core houses a spiral staircase and, inside the staircase, a glass lift.
 It is similar to a hyperboloid in shape, with the top opening up in a star shape to connect to the final horizontal belt that is the end of the tower’s outer structure of panels.
 This hyperbolic shape is broken down into large paraboloids that, from bottom to top, help create this opening at the top.
 These paraboloids, large rhomboid openings like the triangular windows the tower has on the outside, will give visitors different views, of the inside of the tower, the outside and the city.

 While the stone core of the tower represents the path to follow, the interior face encloses and envelops this space, rising up to 60 metres, from which point observers will be able to admire it, representing the creation of the universe, the palpable truth scientists work to discover.
 The vertical axis, the way, is an axis in space and in time.
 It is an upward path in space and also a path towards the beginning of time.
 Because God is the beginning and the end; alpha and omega.

 So, the highest part, the dome, will have the colours of that first light at the beginning of creation.
 And as it descends, and the time comes closer to current day, the material will expand, creating gravitational fields and, little by little, stars, planets, galaxies, the Milky Way and well-known constellations.
 So, the first clear, warm colours become cooler, darker blues.
 The level at the bottom of the tower will represent the most palpable truth for all, daily life seen from where we are standing: inside Jesus Christ.
-So, it will have twelve passageways exemplifying the life of Jesus, represented in an introspective, personal vision, inspiring visitors prepared to set off on this path of the three Vs: via, veritas, vita.
+So, it will have twelve passageways exemplifying the life of Jesus.

 THE CROSS AT THE PEAK